The Artist Within: Publication and release

 The Artist Within: Portraits of Cartoonists, Comic Book Artists, Animators and Others was published by Dark Horse Books on July 31, 2007.
 A companion book The Artist Within: Behind the Lines: Book 2 ISBN 978-0692917565 was published in 2017.

 Reception

-Portraits from The Artist Within project have been seen during the Academy Awards & Eisner Awards.
+Portraits from The Artist Within project have been seen during the Academy Awards and Eisner Awards.
 Preston's The Artist Within portrait of artist Marie Severin was used by publications such as The Atlantic, The Washington Post, and NewsDay to announce her passing.